modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-3.md

         </tr>
         <tr>
     <td>
 By the end of 2003, we got a reliable experimental picture ready for publication.
 We submitted the paper in a high-profile journal.
 It was rejected twice and one of the referees considered that our report did “not constitute a sufficient scientific advance.”
-The paper was published in Science 306, 666 (2004).
+The paper was published in *Science* **306**, 666 (2004).
         </td>
         <th>
 -